 We would advise you to complete all your profile verifications, especially your passport, before making inquiries with us and other airbnb hosts. :-) You get extra points in our estimation for that.

 What else.
 Our compound is a family-friendly neighborhood.

-We have a nice and honest cleaning lady who comes twice or thrice a week to clean, do the laundry, and ironing.
-She will gladly do your laundry and ironing too for a reasonable fee while we will gladly provide laundry detergent and fabric softener.
+We have a nice and honest cleaning lady who comes thrice a week to clean, do the laundry, and ironing.
+We will gladly do your laundry and ironing too for an additional fee.

 Nairobi being Nairobi, there has been a recent spate of robberies, (Nairobbery, as the joke goes), violence, etc. The usual precaution needed in any big city in the world plus more (this is Nairobi after all) is advised, e.g., don't flash your money or electronics, don't ever walk alone after sundown, be aware of your surroundings in crowded places, resist the ubiquitous ladies of the night and the sweet-talking streetwise hustlers, keep a clear head and you will be fine and have a great time. :-) Welcome to Nairobi!

 We don't really have many household rules except those guided by common courtesy and respect, thoughtfulness and good sense:

 1) Please, kindly remove your street shoes by the entry hallway and make use of our many house slippers.
 These are kept clean for each new guest.

 2) The security in our compound is good and discourages any unannounced visitors you may wish to invite in our home WITHOUT our knowledge, presence, and consent.
 This is both for your security and ours.
 Remember, this is OUR home.

 2) Please tidy up after yourself in all common areas like the kitchen, dining and living rooms as well as the bathroom and hall toilet.